-Our aim is to create a “world of measurement” that properly supports the client’s business.
-But they may well require development support to make them happen.
-The way Cascading Style Sheets and the code is constructed will determine whether Google Tag Manager is viable.
+Our aim is to create a “world of measurement” that supports the client’s business.
+This may require development support.
+Their help in constructing Cascading Style Sheets and code will determine whether Google Tag Manager is viable.

 6 Not recognising when a report “doesn’t work”.

-Another pitfall arises when too many dimensions are shown in one report, or the wrong dimension is chosen as the primary index.
+Other marketing mistakes occur when too many dimensions are shown in one report, or the wrong dimension is chosen as the primary index.

 For instance I’ve seen attempts to show the various channels that web traffic uses.
 A mini bar chart shows the varying number of sessions for desktop vs mobile vs tablet device for each marketing channel.

 Does this work?
-No
+No.

-7 Failing to implement proper naming conventions
+7. Failing to implement proper naming conventions

 For instance marketing qualified lead carries with it a set of assumptions about what it took for the prospect to be “qualified”.

-There should be a glossary of terms that enables newcomers to the reporting to rapidly learn the new terminology.
-The stakeholders may well have come into the business from competitors who use the terms in a subtly different way.
-Or be from areas of the business that don’t share the same assumptions.
+Stakeholders may well have come from competitors who use the terms in a subtly different way.
+Or from other areas within the same business that don’t share the same assumptions.